-Always supply 2 channels (stereo or duplicate mono tracks).
+Number of channels: 2 (stereo or duplicate mono tracks).
 This also applies to Op-1a MXF file deliveries.

 Picture synchronisation: the start of the sound file must always match the programme TC IN.
 The duration of each audio file must be identical to the duration of the video.